 An HPC cluster is made up of a number of compute nodes, which consist of one or more processors, memory and in the case of the GPU nodes, GPUs.
-These computing resources are allocated to the user by the resource manager.
+The resource manager allocates these computing resources to the user.
 This is achieved through the submission of jobs by the user.
 A job describes the computing resources required to run application(s) and how to run it.
 LUMI uses Slurm as job scheduler and resource manager.

 You can use the